It’s Not About Dismantling the Lie—

 But How We Can Process the Surrounding Truth to Expose It

 One of the most insidious problems facing humanity is the power of synthetic media to erode our understanding of what is real.
-Currently, society’s programmed response to contrived images, videos, audio tracks and documents is to wage a battle of technology over the authenticity of disputed content.
-But ultimately this is a losing proposition.
-When alleged deepfakes or other disinformation emerge online, laborious efforts to unwind and explain the underlying artifice fail to make victims whole or promote restraint while the veracity of the content is adjudicated.
+Society’s programmed response to contrived images, videos, audio tracks and documents is to wage a battle of technology over the authenticity of disputed content.
+But this is a losing proposition.
+When alleged deepfakes or other disinformation emerge online, efforts to unwind the underlying artifice fail to make victims whole or promote restraint while the veracity of the content is adjudicated.

-The key to eradicating the destructive power of deepfakes is to stop fixating on the fake itself—and begin shifting the focus to all the surrounding information in cyberspace that frames and contextualizes every discrete data point in cyberspace.
-Leveraging the principle that reality will always have a greater footprint in cyberspace than deepfakes, we can systematically defeat fake media, and advance humanity’s understanding of reality, by developing “truth analytics” that expose and explain the probabilistic relationships connecting every event and condition documented online.
+The key to eradicating the destructive power of deepfakes is to stop fixating on the fake itself—and begin shifting the focus to all the surrounding information that frames every discrete data point in cyberspace.
+Leveraging the principle that reality will always have a greater footprint in cyberspace than deepfakes, we can defeat fake media, and advance humanity’s understanding of reality, by developing “truth analytics” that reveal the probabilistic relationships connecting each event and condition documented online.

 It is early November in 2022.
 Tomorrow, voters in West Lafayette, Indiana—proud home of Purdue University and its beloved Boilermakers—will elect their next mayor.
 Recent polls signal that Samuel Flatbush, a physics professor with no political experience, maintains a double-digit lead over incumbent Alan Burtsfield, who spearheaded a controversial initiative to change the mascot at the local high school from the “Red Devils” to the “River Rats.”